elphas-dev/elphas-recommender-laravel/README.md

 No Api key yet?

 Sign up here: [http://test.developer.elphas.ai](http://test.developer.elphas.ai).
-Create your first app and enter they keys in the .env file.
+Create your first app and enter the keys in the .env file.

 ## What does it do
 Explain here :)